klara-chmura/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 If the license is lost (e.g., because of connection to CompuTec License Server interruption), go to the 'PDC/WMS Licensing form' (see the screenshot above), check a checkbox in the Used column, and click Update.
 After re-logging into the application, you can continue with the transaction where you left off.

 ---

-This concludes the licensing process for CompuTec WMS.
-Ensure that all terminals are licensed and assigned properly for smooth operation.